meishinlee/airline-reservation-system/readme.md

 Concerns:
 - Passport number duplicates in database despite different email IDs?
 - phone number can't exceed 2^10?
-- I want the customer login name instead of the username to display on welcome page
 - Forgot to add a row in purchased for (ticket 1)
+- How to add foreign key for Flight-AirplaneID to Airplane-AirplaneID??**

 In Progress:
 - Search flight - need query and need table designs. -> make 2 webpages here
     - Perform another search, back to home.
-- Customer Homepage (Mei), finished design, didn't link the page
+- Customer Homepage (Mei), finished
     - View my Flights (Finished)
     - Search flights/Purchase Tickets (linked to customer home page, but whats a round trip)?
     - Rate/Comment (finished).
 Added additional constraint where I checked for no dup ratings